piotrwitek/react-redux-typescript-guide/docs/markdown/_intro.md

 This gives you the power to prioritize our work and support the project contributors.
 Moreover it'll guarantee the project will be updated and maintained in the long run.

-> If you're a sponsor and want your logo to be featured in this repo under the sponsors section, please contact me at: piotrek.witek@gmail.com
+> Sponsors are listed in the contributors section at the bottom.
+If you want to be removed please contact me at: piotrek.witek@gmail.com

 [![issuehunt-image](https://github.com/BoostIO/issuehunt-materials/blob/master/issuehunt-badge@1x.png?raw=true)](https://issuehunt.io/repos/76996763)